 Here you can choose between different file types for the import (XLS, XLSX, CSV, HTML).
 We recommend the use of CSV files.
 Click on File.

 It is best to use a CSV file for an import.

 An input mask will appear in which you can name the import and select the corresponding file via the Source selection item on your computer.
-Then select the pool to be imported into.
 Click Next.
 You will be directed to the control view, where you can check whether the profiles to be imported - including special characters such as "ä", "ö", "ü", "ß" - are displayed correctly.
 If this is not the case, change the file encoding and click Update.

 Choosing the right text separator and file encoding

 You can see whether the correct delimiter and file encoding was used in the control view.
 Here, the columns must be divided correctly and the special characters must be displayed correctly, and you may have to update the view.

 Control view with matching text separator and correct file encoding

 To display all characters and special characters correctly, the file must be UTF-8 encoded.
 Whether all characters are displayed correctly can be determined in the control view.
 With the appropriate settings, columns are divided correctly and special characters are displayed correctly.